This article was co-written shortly after Steve Jobs died in 2013.

 For children, digital devices make learning fun and stimulate their imagination.
 Kids can glean much from watching a demonstration in a YouTube video, including how a motherboard is built.
 But that kind of learning is in constrast to how Jobs did it: with his hands, not only his head.
 We believe that children cannot fully express their inborn interests and capabilities within the confines of a screen.
 We fear that children who are never bored will not be compelled to invent new ways to amuse themselves (or, ultimately, to innovate), as Jobs and others his age did when they were young.

 A number of educators, especially at the secondary and undergraduate level, note a certain cognitive laziness stealing over our students.
-We’re witnessing a growing number seeming less tolerant of puzzling things out, of working with abstraction, or countering challenges to their thinking.
+We’re witnessing a growing number who are less tolerant of puzzling things out, working with abstraction, or countering challenges to their own thinking.
 They can lack patience to strategize and can be reluctant to hazard an off-the-cuff answer with Google always close by.
 Many submit written work that conforms to the letter, but lacks insight or risk-taking.

 In his graduation address at Stanford, Jobs admonished students to “Stay hungry.
 Stay foolish.”
 Jobs himself said that his greatest successes only became possible because he failed on an epic scale when he lost the very company he had founded.
-We must then guard against the possibility that enabling children to seek answers too quickly from technology could quench their natural thirst for understanding and prevent the opportunity to use their own minds, to be foolish, or even to fail.
+We must then guard against the possibility that enabling children to seek answers too quickly from technology could quench their natural thirst for understanding and prevent them from using their own minds, to be foolish, or even to fail.

 As we mourn Jobs’ death, we can rest assured his enormous achievements will live on.
-But even as we exist comfortably in the grasp of his brilliance, let’s be mindful to use technology in ways that enhance our humanity and not supplant it.
+But even as we exist comfortably in the grasp of his brilliance, let’s be mindful to use technology in ways that enhance our humanity, not supplant it.

 About the author: